dobriyanchik/dobriyanchik.github.io/_posts/2024-11-15-bdd-approach-in-test-automation.md

 2. Ideally BDD scenarios should be written by analysts on business requirements forming stage.
 This means that BDD approach should be integrated into project processes and be supported by them, it's not only tool which allows to write human readable test scenarios
 3. Don't choose BDD just because of you want manual QA will start white tests for you, they often won't :)

-Looks like all of above leads to more or less specific conditions for BDD application areas: whole project should support BDD paradygm where BDD is used for real acceptance tests created by analysts on early stages.
+Looks like all of above leads to more or less specific conditions for BDD application areas: whole project should support BDD paradigm where BDD is used for real acceptance tests created by analysts on early stages.
 Possibly the project should not be too big as efforts to support automation framework BDD interlayer will grow.

 ## BDD and AI

 Potentially there could be very interesting synergy of BDD and AI.
 Suppose BDD will benefit from AI and could significantly simplify and improve a process.
 As an example LLM could take a work to generate all acceptance scenarios based on business requirements (this type of work is one of the main areas where LLM is really good).

 ## P.S.
-I found [this post](https://gasparnagy.com/2019/05/clean-up-bad-bdd-scenarios/) bringing right thoughts in part of work on creation or adatation of BDD scenarios.
+I found [this post](https://gasparnagy.com/2019/05/clean-up-bad-bdd-scenarios/) bringing right thoughts in part of work on creation or adaptation of BDD scenarios.
 Personally for me **"right"** BDD is still a white spot on the map of my experience, but it would be interesting for me to face with such real world example.